Five Big Curly Hair Bad Habits to Give Up this Year

 August 12, 2013

-If you have curly hair then you know that taking care of it calls for rather different techniques and products than your straight haired counterparts use.
-However many curlies make the same mistakes over and over again, out of habit, that are damaging their hair and preventing them from getting the perfect curls they want so badly.
+If you have curly hair then you know that taking care of it calls for rather different techniques and products than your straight-haired counterparts use.
+However many curlies make the same mistakes over and over again, out of habit, that is damaging their hair and preventing them from getting the perfect curls they want so badly.
+This might leave someone with naturally curly hair wondering how to style naturally curly hair to a desired curly and not damage it?
+It is a possible task once bad hair damaging habits are removed from your routine.
 Here are some of the worst of those habits that if you have them you should give up right away:

 Washing Every Day – Washing your hair every day is just bad for it.
 End of story.
 Curly haired people naturally have drier hair and so stripping it of some of those precious oils every day, washing them away down the drain, is crazy.